+Min elevation 1247 m Max elevation 1441 m

-The first part is downhill on a pleasant path between undergrowth and wild pastures.
-On arrival in the magnificent hamlet of Gourdouze, you continue downhill to Vialas on a path that is open and rocky at first, then runs through the forest.
-A long ascent on a path with some fairly steep sections brings you to Les Tourrières.
-At Les Tourrières, you take the road for 1 km before climbing on a pretty path through rocky blockfields and grassy plains to the glorious Tarn bridge.
-You return to the departure point on a runnable track.
+The first part is downhill on a pleasant path, between undergrowth and wild pastures.
+After arriving at the magnificent hamlet of Gourdouze, you follow a very runnable track for 5 km, in the middle of the Cévennes.

+You then climb on a pretty path between rocky blockfields and grassy plains to the glorious Tarn bridge.

+You return to the departure point on a more runnable track.

-Follow the waymarks for trail #21.
+Follow the waymarks for trail #21v.